The Web of Origins Project

 This is currently a personal project, but I'm open to collaboration and partnerships, please feel free to reach out if you have any ideas, feedback, or simply want to say hi.

 If you find value in this work, or simply want to support the journey, any contribution — whether a $1 coffee or a few words of encouragement — truly means a lot and helps keep the project going.
-As the data grows, I hope to migrate the site to a more scalable platform (currently hosted on a GitHub repo).
 Your support helps cover costs like domain, tools, hosting subscriptions, and other essentials (plus the much-needed coffees for late-night research) — until the website becomes self-sustaining.

 Thank you.